 This detail, we abhor.
 We have a different and more subtle form of the stabilization feature of the Ptolemaic-Copernican infinite: the second law of thermodynamics.

-The Stephen Wolfram referenced above, a very interesting guy, has referred to the second law as "the so-called second law of thermodynamics."
+very interesting guy, has referred to the second law as "the so-called second law of thermodynamics."
 This is kind of a funny line.
 Wolfram thinks that entropy is not necessarily as straightforward as all that.
 If you scroll back up and look at that weird triangle pattern, you can see where Wolfram is coming from.
 This pattern, which never repeats itself and never settles into a quiet uniformity, emerges from the repeated application of some very simple mathematical rules.
 Wolfram has used this type of rule-set to simulate all sorts of interesting things, such as the patterns on seashells.
 This work has convinced him, and he's not a stupid individual, that the universe itself is the outcome of some similar repeated execution of simple rules of the type he is studying.

 Now, this is not worth much as science, so far, because it doesn't predict anything and can't be tested.